Nov 18 2008

 • Sunflower Seeds

-Be sure to eat chocolate that is minimally processed and retains the most pure cacao bean.
-That means either 100% organic cocoa powder or a dark chocolate bar with at least 75% cacao content.
-You’ll need to be careful of the chocolate you buy because some chocolate manufacturers use unhealthy and unethical practices.
+Be sure to eat chocolate that is minimally processed and retains the purest cacao - as close to the bean as possible.
+That means either 100 percent organic cocoa powder or a dark chocolate bar with at least 75 percent cacao content.
+You'll need to be careful of the chocolate you buy; seek fairtrade, ethical products.

 Vitamins & Herbs that Boost Your Brain Power